ROCm/hipSOLVER/README.md

 While many hipSOLVER functions (modeled after cuSOLVER functions) take a workspace pointer and size as arguments, rocSOLVER maintains its own internal device workspace by default.
 In order to take advantage of this feature, users may pass a null pointer for the `work` argument of any function when using the rocSOLVER backend, and the workspace will be automatically managed behind-the-scenes.

-Note that several functions - namely gesvd, getrs, and potrf_batched - will always use rocSOLVER's internal device workspace management.
+Note that several functions - namely gesvd, getrs, and potrfBatched - will always use rocSOLVER's internal device workspace management.
 This may cause performance issues if combined with function calls that receive non-null `work` pointers, as the internal workspace will flip-flop between the user-provided and automatically allocated workspaces.
-It is recommended for programs that call gesvd, getrs, or potrf_batched to pass null pointers to the `work` arguments of all other functions.
+It is recommended for programs that call gesvd, getrs, or potrfBatched to pass null pointers to the `work` arguments of all other functions.

 Additionally, unlike cuSOLVER, rocSOLVER does not provide information on invalid arguments in its `info` arguments, though it will provide info on singularities and algorithm convergence.
 As a result, the `info` argument of many functions will not be referenced or altered by the rocSOLVER backend, excepting those that provide info on singularities or convergence.